Peripheral Disdain

 So I guess it only makes sense then that I bought Bioshock for the 360.

 I was given a choice, you see.
-The PC version was right there next to the xBox version on the special Bioshock end-cap at my local blue-shirt-crap-shack. → Read the rest
+The PC version was right there next to the xBox version on the special Bioshock end-cap at my local blue-shirt-crap-shack. → Contains 10% more consonants than comparable articles.

 We can’t really be this stupid